nascimentoliveira/concept-A-back-4/README.md

 ### **20. Delete a project**

-To delete a project, you must make a `delete` method in the https://concept-a-api-2.onrender.com/projects/:projectId route, passing the project id in place of `:projectId`.
+To delete a project, you must make a `DELETE` method in the `/projects/:projectId` route, passing the project id in place of `:projectId`.
 The api will answer a message with the following format:

 ```bash
 {